O-Mutt/o-mutt.github.io/_posts/2014/2014-06-05-dropdowns_selectboxes.md

-You will probably also notice that I don&#8217;t touch any of the nasty hacks that could happen for IE8-10.
+You will probably also notice that I don't touch any of the nasty hacks that could happen for IE8-10.
 This is because I used a bit of javascript to grab these boxes and just remove all custom styling.
 It is much easier than hacking it and we have decided it to be graceful degradation.
 I will discuss this in a different post.

 Your output should look something like this:

 <img src="https://raw.githubusercontent.com/Mutmatt/mutmatt.github.io/master/img/custom_select-300x28.png?fit=300%2C28" alt="Custom_Select" class="alignnone size-medium wp-image-554" srcset="https://raw.githubusercontent.com/Mutmatt/mutmatt.github.io/master/img/custom_select.png?zoom=2&resize=600%2C60 1200w, https://raw.githubusercontent.com/Mutmatt/mutmatt.github.io/master/img/custom_select.png?zoom=3&resize=600%2C60 1800w" sizes="(max-width: 600px) 100vw, 600px" data-recalc-dims="1" />

-Unlike some examples i&#8217;ve seen out on the internet here is an actual WORKING example of how this is supposed to look and behave in modern browsers.
+Unlike some examples i've seen out on the internet here is an actual WORKING example of how this is supposed to look and behave in modern browsers.

 <label class="custom-select-box full-width"> <select class="form-control">
   <option value="1">Value 1</option> <option value="2">Value 2</option>